Your husband really does want to make you happy, but he needs your help!

 An Unsolvable Mystery

 Many husbands look at their wives as an unsolvable mystery.
-By comparison men are much simpler creatures.
+By comparison, men are much simpler creatures.
 If bringing you flowers made you happy last week, then he’ll assume bringing you flowers this week (or every week) will have the same result.
 It might.
 Or it might not.
-In fact there is a small chance that the same gesture, when repeated, will actually annoy you.
+In fact, there is a small chance that the same gesture, when repeated, will actually annoy you.

 Now I’m not trying to accuse you with my observation that women can be complex and hard to figure out.
-But in my experience, how you receive a love gesture from your husband can depend on many factors: how your day went, your hormone cycle, whether he called you during the day, or any number of other complicating factors.
+But in my experience, how you receive a loving gesture from your husband can depend on many factors: how your day went, your hormone cycle, whether he called you during the day, or any number of other complicating factors.

 My point in saying this is that you do him (and yourself) a big favor if you keep on communicating your needs.
 He wants to meet them, but he may not be able to always sort out what they are in the moment.
 So help him out by saying, “It would be so wonderful if we could spend a few minutes together after dinner.”
 Or “I’m so tired, you would be my total hero if you would help get the kids in bed.”
-Maybe your husband is super aware and sensitive, but it will help him to know where you are and exactly what you need, since it’s likely a moving target.
+Maybe your husband is super aware and sensitive, but it will help him to know where you are and exactly what you need since it’s likely a moving target.